jzanetti/shiny_aws/doc/source/Cookbook.rst

     conda activate shiny_aws
     start_bsis --cfg etc/cfg/bsis.yml --workdir /tmp/bsis_exp

-Note that you will need to update ``etc/cfg/bsis.yml`` accordingly based on your own circumstance (e.g., the 5 elements listed above).
+Note that you will need to update ``etc/cfg/bsis.yml`` accordingly.

 After this we should be able to view our Shiny application either though the automatically assigned public IP or the elastic IP defined in ``bsis.yml``.